 c.
 Type these commands one by one and click Enter key after each one:

 d.
-When prompt says command is executed successfully, close Command window and restart your PC.
+When prompt says the command is executed successfully, close Command window and restart your PC.

 Note: make sure that you are running diskpart on the correct hard drive to make sure that no data is wiped.